The Price of Water (A Babushka Short Story)

 Mina’s eyes flicked to the platform, where the boys still writhed under the lash.
 “They got caught stealing food from the ‘Imperial’ grounds,” she said, rolling her eyes at the word.
 Bekov’s stronghold.
 She mentioned it last night.
 “This is the second time it’s happened in a few months.”

-Lev followed her gaze, his stomach knotting.
 “They won’t survive, will they?”
+Lev said.

 No. He wouldn’t let this go on.

 It had been so long since he had spoken Arabic, but with what little he could muster, he called out, “Do you not fear Allah?
-How can you let your children be tortured like this!?”
+How can you let your children be tortured like this?”

 The crowd stirred, murmuring, and then a rough voice cut through the noise.
-“You are a Jew,” the voice spat, full of accusation.
+“You are a Jew!” the voice spat, full of accusation.

 Before Lev could react, something hard and heavy slammed into the back of his skull.
 Pain exploded, sharp and blinding, as if his head had been split open from the inside.
-His vision fractured, scattering into a thousand jagged shards.
-The world spun violently, a dizzying whirl of light and sound, before darkness swallowed him whole.
-He could just make out Mina’s voice, rushing up behind him, the hands of an angel cradling his head as everything went black.

 Lev’s surroundings flickered back into focus.
 He blinked groggily at the dim, low-ceilinged room around him.
 His head throbbed in time with his heartbeat, and for a moment, he wasn’t sure whether he was alive or dead.
 Then came the sharp sting of a slap across his cheek.